How I Started My Paper Flower 6-Figure Income Business With Just $10 of Investment?

 2 days later, I got a private message from a lady.
 She wants 5 pcs of flowers in various sizes for her girl’s nursery.
 And right upfront she stated her price, $25.00.
 I knew it was not a lot and can even make you feel disheartened that your labor is not paid, yet, I still say yes.
 I knew I needed a portfolio.
 No one will trust you without a social proof of your beautiful work and satisfied clients.
 I made the set and deliver it ahead of time and much better than her expectations.
 She seems pleased so I wasn’t really feeling shy at all asking if she can give me a positive feedback.
 And she was happy to do it.
 She posted it on her FB account tagging and thanking me for a job well done.
 And from then on, the rest is history.
 I got set orders 1 in every two days and even more and larger sets.

-Financially, my husband thought me to save half of every money I earned for future investment or upgrade.
+Financially, I was thought to save half of every money I earned for future investment or upgrade.
 And I can spend the other half for more materials so I can create more projects.
 Even without orders, I created sets to give an idea to my potential clients the color options and possible uses of my product.
 And it helped tremendously to educate your target market about and how to use your product.
 Out of nowhere, one will just message me to buy the set I just posted.
 I open my mind with different color combinations.
 I checked on Pinterest some possible color pallet that I can work on around in making a set.
 Then, some brides, event coordinators, photographers, photobooth owners, and even brands and bridal shops contacted me to make paper flowers for them.
 Then I discovered Etsy, and few other market places to showcase and sell my work.
 And beginning to gain followers on Instagram, build my own website that gives another stream of income through affiliate marketing, and got courage to start a YouTube Channel that’s also adding to my list of passive incomes.

 My secret, be FEARLESS!
 I capitalized it to intensify its relevance.
 Don’t wait until you feel like you’re ready before you start coz it’s not gonna happen.
 Yes, you should equip yourself with the tools and knowledge you needed in the area you’re diving into.
 That’s what I’m here for and that’s what my PAPER FLOWER TEMPLATES are for.
 So you don't have to go through all what I’ve been through to start this business.
 Never ever wait for perfection.
 Coz I’m telling you, it’s a myth.
 You don’t have to see the entire staircase.
 Just pull all your strengths and take one step at a time.
 My situation might be different from yours.
 You might have more complicated or maybe much easier situation than mine.
 But you gotta do what’s best for you.
 Make it a point that you define your own happiness and not stick to what others or the society is expected of you.
 I was once an executive secretary, and doing paper flowers is something far beyond the glam if I may say of my old job.
 Specially in my culture, it’s like going to law school and ended up something way far beyond what is expected of you .
 I even hear them commenting, gosh, you've wasted what you go to school for that you just end up working on paper.
 I just smile and ignore.
 I knew deep down, they have no concept of what I am doing and what freedom it gives me, time and financial wise.
 It is also important that you love what you do.
 Your passion will anchor you to any possible challenges and adversities you’ll be facing in the future.
 You need to exercise your resilience muscles.
-The only way to do that is to make it a habit get and dust off yourself and start over again whenever you fall.
+The only way to do that is to make it a habit get up and dust off yourself and start over again whenever you fall.
 Experiences both good and bad will harness your attitude and build your character.
 So embrace both good or bad.
 Look at it in a way, that if you didn’t earn, at least you learn.
 Also, you gotta love your customers, followers, and people who are supporting your business.
 Sometimes, especially when we reach at the point we thought is the highest, we get blinded by the limelight and foolishly think we don’t need our people, we don’t need our crowd, or we don’t need our tribe.
 Those people are the ones that placed you in the pedestal, and they’re also gonna be the one that can kick you out from it if you are not careful.

 Lastly, on the early stage of the business, earnings or profit is what’s on the top of our list to keep an eye on.
 And its wise to be mindful about that aspect coz you don’t want to end up being an accidental non-profit organization.
 You are building a business.
 And yes, if you’re not earning, there’s no point to continue even if you love what you do.
 But, then again, please be aware that gain and revenue doesn’t always come in check or green cash.
 Sometimes, it comes in a form of exposure, experience, and addition to your portfolio and positive feedbacks that you can rave in your business page or website.
 Be patient.
 It took me years of endless hard work and sleepless nights, zero social life, draining frustrations and disappointments before I came to where I am right now.
 You should be laser sharp focus on what you want to achieved.
 Follow a mentor that speaks your language.
 If you need to invest a little, do it to elevate your caliber.
 The Crafty Sagittarius Paper Flower Templates is something that’s definitely worth your investment.
 Celebrate your little progress.
 That way, you are shielding yourself from being burnout.
 Rest if you must but never ever think of quitting unless its harming you physically, mentally and emotionally.
 Be clear and non-negotiable with your goals, but be flexible how to get there.
 Wishing you all the best of luck in your paper flower journey.
 Join my tribe to be inspired with more paper flower ideas and sends you positive vibes and dose of encouragement.
 And I want to use this opportunity to say A BIG THANK YOU TO ALL OF YOU.
 I wouldn’t be here without all of your support.
-The Crafty Sagittarius is now operating on its third year and counting.
+The Crafty Sagittarius is now operating on its fifth year and counting.
 Cheers!